oat-sa/taohub-user-guide/User Guide 3.2/Interactions/associate-interaction.md

 *Note: The A icon on the right allows you to bold or italize text, and to insert a picture, [shared stimulus](../appendix/glossary.md#shared-stimulus), [math expression](../appendix/glossary.md#math-expression) or link into your question.*

-*Drag-and-drop is enabled for this type of interaction.*
+*Drag-and-drop is enabled for this type of interaction.
+Test-takers can also use click-and-click to move objects; this is an accessibility feature for test-takers with trouble using drag-and-drop.*

 **3.** Fill in the *answer tiles* for the question.